AlexiaChen/awesome-stars/README.md

 ## CSS

 - [ParisNeo/lollms-webui](https://github.com/ParisNeo/lollms-webui) – gpt4all chatbot ui
-- [starknet-edu/starknetbook](https://github.com/starknet-edu/starknetbook) – Mastering Cairo and Starknet.
-By the Starknet community
 - [cocktailpeanut/dalai](https://github.com/cocktailpeanut/dalai) – The simplest way to run LLaMA on your local machine
 - [TIBCOSoftware/flogo](https://github.com/TIBCOSoftware/flogo) – Project Flogo is an open source ecosystem of opinionated  event-driven capabilities to simplify building efficient & modern serverless functions, microservices & edge apps.
 - [ozantekin/50Days50Projects](https://github.com/ozantekin/50Days50Projects) – This repository contains 50 mini-projects in HTML, CSS and JavaScript related to the DOM (Document Object Model).
 The construction stages of the projects are published on YouTube.